How Arduino builds a sketch?

 After this step, the final binary will be MyBlink.ino.elf.

-Please note which libraries are linked into the build:
+Take a look at libraries that are linked into the build:

 Toolchain standard libraries: